SirBeepington/sosalot/docs/MCP server resource info_sources.md

 This configuration defines:
 - information domains
-- ranked evidence sources per domain
+- ranked information sources per domain
-- human- and LLM-readable intent
+- human- and LLM-readable intent and caveats

 It is:
 - static